lokesh2201013/Recruitment-Management-System/README.md

-To make the **Recruitment-Management-System** compatible with both Windows and Linux systems, we need to ensure that commands and configurations work seamlessly on both operating systems.
-Below are the modifications to the setup and instructions to accommodate both platforms.

----

 # Recruitment-Management-System

 This document provides a step-by-step guide on how to set up and use the Job Application API.
 The API allows users to sign up as either an Admin or an Applicant, post and apply for jobs, and manage user profiles.